RoloTheDevBunny/water-assassins/README.md

 ## Conclusion

-Sassy provides a solid foundation for developing subscription-based AHS Water Assassins applications.
+Sassy provides a solid foundation for developing team-based AHS Water Assassins applications.
 By leveraging the power of **Next.js**, **Supabase**, **Stripe**, **OAuth**, and **TailwindCSS**, you can rapidly build and deploy secure and scalable applications.
 Whether you're just starting a new SaaS product or iterating on an existing idea, Sassy makes it easy to focus on what matters most: delivering value to your users.

 ---